MustafaAhsanKhan/DEP-ML/Spam-email-detector/README.md

 - [Results](#results)

 ## Introduction
-This project aims to build a machine learning model to predict customer churn based on various factors.
+This project aims to build a machine learning model to detect spam and ham emails.

 ## Project Structure